Tax offsets are amounts subtracted directly from your tax payable. Tax offsets are also referred to as tax rebates.

 Dependant Spouse Offset

-The Dependant Spouse Offset is being phased out.
-From 1 July 2011 the dependent spouse tax offset has restricted eligibility.
+From 1 July 2011 the dependent spouse tax offset has restricted eligibility and has been phased out.

 Invalid and Carer Offset